hyper2t/hyper2t.github.io/en/slice/index.md

-# Golang Basic and architectures part 2: array & slices
+# Golang Basic and architectures part1: array & slices

 This article summarizes the basic of Golang, its application and the underlying architectures.